-UPDATE: On December 14, 2012, Congressman Schock announced that he has nominated the following students to a military academy for the class entering the fall of 2013.
+UPDATE: On February 16, 2014, Congressman Schock announced that he has nominated 25 students to a military academy for the class entering the fall of 2014.
 Click here to read more.

 Ribbon cutting ceremony for the new Bob Michel VA clinic

-If you plan to attend the Peoria event on April 22, due to security constraints, anyone interested in attending must RSVP no later than April 15, 2013 by emailing LTC Bobbi Herz at email@example.com or calling her at (309) 633-5241.
-LTC Herz will need the complete names (with middle initial) and dates of birth of all of those attending this event.
+If you plan to attend the Peoria event on April 21, due to security constraints anyone interested in attending must RSVP no later than April 14, 2014 by emailing LT Anthony Mini at firstname.lastname@example.org or calling him at (309) 633-5241.
+LT Mini will need the complete names (with middle initial) and dates of birth of all of those attending this event.
 Unfortunately, without this information, you may be delayed or prevented from accessing the base.

-If you plan to attend the Springfield event on April 23, due to security constraints, anyone interested in attending must RSVP no later than April 16, 2013 by emailing Major Brian Hodge at firstname.lastname@example.org.
-Major Hodge will need the complete names (with middle initial) and dates of birth of all of those attending this event.
+If you plan to attend the Springfield event on April 22, due to security constraints anyone interested in attending must RSVP no later than April 15, 2014 by emailing Major Renard Jackson at email@example.com.
+Major Jackson will need the complete names (with middle initial) and dates of birth of all of those attending this event.
 Unfortunately, without this information, you may be delayed or prevented from accessing the base.

 What is a nomination?